weizhixie/advanced-web-advanced-application/README.md

 # Snack Shop

-This repo is for Advanced Web Programming Assignment 1.
+This repository is for Advanced Web Programming Assignment 2.

-A simple Laravel app to illustrate CRUD operations on a single model.
+A Laravel app capable to make user registration, login with Github, Google, upload images, edit user information, write and read reviews and more.

-## Environment and Config
+## Environment and Configuration
 1. Clone or copy repo
 2. `$ composer install`
 3. `$ npm install`